Why Should You Invest in Solar Panels?

 Solar panel systems harness energy from the sun continuously if the external conditions permit them to do so.
 In the case of excess energy, this does not go to waste but can be sold to the national grid instead.
-This makes solar systems a profitable long term investment- not only is the household’s energy demand fully covered without any additional paid bills, but a profit can be made from selling the surplus energy back to the grid.
+This makes solar systems a profitable long-term investment because not only is the household’s energy demand fully covered but a profit can also be made from selling the surplus energy back to the grid.

 What Is Feed-In Tariff?

-The Feed-In Tariff (FIT) is a scheme launched by the UK government in 2010 which aims to encourage investment in the renewable energy sector by offering homeowners financial incentives to invest in renewable energy.
-The payments will be made by the major energy suppliers and vary depending on the size of the solar panel system installed.
-The highest tariffs are received by owners with system sizes lower than 4kW, which receive 13.88p/kWh, while householders with panels higher than 4kW in size receive lower tariff rates, the rates are 12.57p/kWh for systems up to 10kW in size.
+The Feed-In Tariff (FIT) was a scheme launched by the UK government in 2010 which aimed to encourage investment in the renewable energy sector by offering homeowners financial incentives to invest in renewable energy.
+The payments were made by the major energy suppliers and vary depending on the size of the solar panel system installed.

-Being qualified to receive FIT has the following benefits:
+Being qualified to receive FIT had the following benefits:

-- Generation tariff: the energy supplier will pay a set rate for each kWh of generated electricity.
+- Generation tariff: the energy supplier was paying a set rate for each kWh of generated electricity.

-- Export tariff: A tariff of 4.77p/kWh will be received from the energy supplier for each kW exported back to the electricity grid.
+- Export tariff: a tariff of 4.77p/kWh was received from the energy supplier for each kWh exported back to the electricity grid.

 The Feed-in Tariff scheme ended on 31st of March, 2019.
 Since then, the Smart Export Guarantee (SEG) has been implemented, which rewards those who export surplus electricity back to the grid.